Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 * Step 3: Write Java code:

-To make **aad-starter** work, `AADWebSecurityConfigurerAdapter` is required.

-1. **aad-starter** provided a default implementation: `DefaultAADWebSecurityConfigurerAdapter`, which extends `AADWebSecurityConfigurerAdapter`.

-1. If you want to add more configurations, you should write your own `WebSecurityConfigurerAdapter`.
+`AADWebSecurityConfigurerAdapter` contains necessary web security configuration for **aad-starter**.

-`DefaultAADWebSecurityConfigurerAdapter` will not take effect if you write your own adapter. your adapter should extend `AADWebSecurityConfigurerAdapter` and call `super.configure(http)` explicitly in the `configure(HttpSecurity http)` function.
+ (A). `DefaultAADWebSecurityConfigurerAdapter` is configured automatically if you not provide one.

+ (B).
+You can provide one by extending `AADWebSecurityConfigurerAdapter` and call `super.configure(http)` explicitly in the `configure(HttpSecurity http)` function.
+Here is an example:
-Demo adapter class:
 <!-- embedme ../azure-spring-boot/src/samples/java/com/azure/spring/aad/AADOAuth2LoginConfigSample.java#L18-L29 -->
 ```java
 @EnableWebSecurity